Are you protesting fuel prices in Nigeria? Send CNN iReport your stories, videos

 Nigerians accuse their leaders of corruption and misusing oil revenues in a country where most citizens battle grinding poverty.

+Many Nigerians view the subsidy as the only benefit of living in an oil-producing country that has little infrastructure, poor roads, high unemployment and intermittent electricity.
 The government has said the removal will free funds to improve the country’s infrastructure.

 But there is a widespread lack of trust in the government to provide the infrastructure; Nigeria is regularly ranked among the most corrupt countries in the world.

 Finance Minister Ngozi Okonjo-Iweala said Nigerians should not let the past determine the future.
 She said the goal now is to regain the citizens’ trust and move forward.